 Palette Knife on canvas – Artist Agnes Ishak

-Our project consists of four, eight-week terms, for one year!
-Four artists will facilitate four consecutive weekly classes (one day per week.
-3 hours per day) where people can learn the artist skills and techniques on how to draw, paint, print making and/or create with sewn fibre art.
-We will rotate the artists every four-weeks so each artist will be teaching both daytime and night-time classes.
+Our project consists of four terms of eight-week classes for one year!
+Five artists will facilitate four consecutive weekly classes (one day per week.
+3 hours per day) where people can learn the artist skills and techniques on how to draw, paint, woodcarving and/or create with sewn fibre art.
+We rotate the artists every four-weeks so each artist will be teaching both daytime and night-time classes.
 32 art classes taught within this eight-week period.

 For tickets visit our facebook page